specifiedcodes/ContextforAIcoder/README.md

 <hr />

 <h2><strong>Contact</strong></h2>
-<p>If you have any questions about setting up your AI meta environment, embeddings, or <code>.cursorrules</code> usage, feel free to open an issue on GitHub or reach out directly rajat.pratap.singh@outlook.com.</p>
+<p>If you have any questions about setting up your AI meta environment, embeddings, or <code>.cursorrules</code> usage, feel free to open an issue on GitHub or reach out directly: <strong>rajat.pratap.singh@outlook.com</strong>.</p>

 <hr />